gdmarmerola/gdmarmerola.github.io/_posts/2018-01-29-ts-for-bayesian-optim.md

 ## Optimization of non-differentiable and non-convex functions

-Before we delve into actual hyperparameter optimization, let us illustrate with a simpler example, but rather challenging: a 1D cut of the Ackley function.
+Before we dive into actual hyperparameter optimization, let us illustrate the problem with a simpler example, but rather challenging: a 1D cut of the Ackley function.

 ```python
 # defining the function.
 At y=0 to get a 1D cut at the origin